Use this checklist to guide you through the Admissions and Enrollment process at NCAD.

 PORTFOLIO REQUIREMENTS FOR VISUAL COMMUNICATION PROGRAM

-5 or more pieces of your best recent work is to be submitted in digital format with your application packet.
+10 pieces of your best recent work is to be submitted in digital format with your application packet.
 All pieces need not be in your chosen medium of concentration, but they should enable the Review Committee to assess your current skills and potential for success in the program.
 Digital formats that are considered acceptable include .jpegs of images/work or .pdfs of compilations of work.
 Please contact an Admissions Representative for more specifics about digital portfolio submission requirements and the submission process.

 The Review Committee may determine additional information or work is necessary from the applicant in order to make a determination for enrollment.